The Ties that Bind: Haiti, the United States, and the Art of Ulrick Jean-Pierre in Comparative Perspective

 Jean-Pierre’s paintings will be juxtaposed with highlights from the Spencer Museum’s collection of influential 20th-century Haitian art, most of which was generously donated by Mary Lou Vansant Hughes in 2011.
 These pairings can stimulate conversations about significant themes that have defined the relationship between Haiti and the United States, including migration, religion and spirituality, the fight for liberty and freedom, and women as leaders.
 The endurance of these themes ensures that viewers will learn about key historical moments and figures who have defined the United States, as well as issues that continue to impact residents of both nations, including race, equity, gender, immigration and refugee rights, and the freedom of religious expression.

-This exhibition is supported by Jeff and Mary Weinberg, Jedel Family Foundation, as well as the Kansas Humanities Council, the Lawrence Cultural Arts Commission, the Andrew W. Mellon Foundation, KU Student Senate, the Hall Center for the Humanities, KU’s College of Liberal Arts and Sciences, the Kress Foundation Department of Art History, Student Union Activities, the KU Honors Program, the Department of History, the Department of English, and the Department of Visual Art.
+This exhibition is supported by Jeff and Mary Weinberg, Jedel Family Foundation, as well as the Kansas Humanities Council, the Lawrence Cultural Arts Commission, the Andrew W. Mellon Foundation, KU Student Senate, the Hall Center for the Humanities, KU’s College of Liberal Arts and Sciences, the Kress Foundation Department of Art History, Student Union Activities, the KU Honors Program, the Department of History, the Department of English, the Department of African and African-American Studies, and the Department of Visual Art.